Its-Haze/Its-Haze/README.md

 QA Engineer and Software Developer
 ----------------------------------

 I am a Quality Assurance Engineer working in the Cyber Security space.
-I love Automation, Python, Shell scripting, Linux and Quality Assuring Software to meet customers expectations
+I love Automation, Python, Shell scripting and Linux

 *   🌍  I'm based in Sweden.
 *   ✉️  You can contact me at [haze.git@pm.me](mailto:haze.git@pm.me)